blacklightpy/vaultofknowledge/Free Radio Firmware.md

 - Channel Resource Sharing
 	- Duplexing: Simple Duplex, Half Duplex, Full Duplex
 	- Multiplexing: FDM, TDM, CDM, SDM
-	- Multiple Access: FDMA, TD
+	- Multiple Access: FDMA, TDMA, CDMA, SDMA, RAMA, Hybrid
-- Channel access method / Multiple access method:  It refers to the technology used to connect two terminals for communication
+- Channel Access method / Multiple Access method:  It refers to the technology used to connect two terminals for communication
 	- A channel access method might also be a part of the multiple access protocol and control mechanism, also known as Medium Access Control (MAC)
 		- In IEEE 802 LAN/MAN standards, MAC, along with the Logical Link Control (LLC) makes up the data link layer.
 		- The LLC forms the top part of the data link layer, while MAC deals with the abstraction of the physical layer.